FAQ's and How To's

 My parents (or another party) are responsible for paying the bill, will they be notified when it's due?

-In order for a parent or other party to receive a bill notification, they must be set up as an authorized user.
-Please view the "Create & Maintain an Authorized User Account" in the "How To" area of this page.
+In order for a parent or other party to receive a bill notification, they must be set up with a MyBentley parent portal account.
+Please view the "Create & Maintain an Parent Portal Account" in the "How To" area of this page.

 What forms of payment do you accept?